eea/eea.esbootstrap.configs/README.md

 For example *default* contains these files:

 <pre>
-    ├── config
+    ├── default
-    │   └── default
+    │   ├── dataMapping.json
-    │   │ ├── dataMapping.json
+    │   └── query.sparql
-    │   │ └── query.sparql
+    │   └── mapping.json
-    │   │ └── mapping.json
+    │   └── settings.json
-    │   │ └── settings.json
+    ├── myapp1
-    │   └── myapp1
+    ├── ...
 </pre>

 ### __Configure settings.json__

-The **/config/*default*/settings.json** is the place where external templates, customstring and the elastic index is configure.
+The **/*default*/settings.json** is the place where external templates, customstring and the elastic index is configure.
 The external templates should remain unchanged, but the **index** and **layout_vars** should be configured for the new application.

 #### __Configure the elastic index__